Robbie Buttigieg

-Robert "Robbie" Buttigieg (27 November 1936 – 11 February 2004) was a Maltese football defender who played for Sliema Wanderers and represented Malta at international level.
+Robert "Robbie" Buttigieg (27 November 1936 – 10 February 2004) was a Maltese football who played as a defender for Sliema Wanderers and represented Malta at international level.
 A one-club man, he captained Sliema Wanderers and later managed the club.

 Personal life

 Buttigieg's son, John, was also a footballer and won 97 caps for the Malta national football team.